Roddick staves off retirement, Djokovic wins

 NEW YORK Andy Roddick's transition from the tennis court to the rocking chair was delayed when the former world number one reached the third round of the U.S. Open on Friday, joining a parade of former champions advancing at the year's final grand slam.

-Roddick, who announced a day earlier he would retire at the end of the tournament, served his way past rising Australian talent Bernard Tomic 6-3 6-4 6-0 in his second-round match.
+Roddick, who announced Thursday he would retire at the end of the tournament, served his way past rising Australian talent Bernard Tomic 6-3 6-4 6-0 in his second-round match at raucous Arthur Ashe Stadium.

-Joining Roddick in the winner's circle Friday were former titlists Novak Djokovic, Juan Martin Del Potro and Lleyton Hewitt, who reached the third round, and Samantha Stosur and Maria Sharapova, who secured a fourth-round berth.
+Joining the 2003 U.S. Open champion in the winner's circle Friday were former titlists Novak Djokovic, Samantha Stosur, Maria Sharapova, Juan Martin Del Potro and Lleyton Hewitt.

-Top-ranked Belarussian Victoria Azarenka, who won the Australian Open earlier this year, needed only 59 minutes to rout China's Zheng Jie 6-0 6-1.

-One favourite who was handed a third-round exit was Zheng's compatriot Li Na, who became the latest victim of British giantkiller Laura Robson.
+One favourite who was shown the door was China's Li Na, who became the latest victim of British giantkiller Laura Robson.

 None of Friday's array of former champions excited the passions of the Flushing Meadows faithful more than Roddick, the never-say-die Texan who never saw a fight he did not like.

-Roddick, 30, blasted 13 aces in the one hour, 27-minute rout under the lights before nearly 25,000 at raucous Arthur Ashe Stadium.
+Roddick, 30, blasted 13 aces in the one hour, 27-minute rout under the lights.

-"I had no idea what was going to happen out there honestly, even before the match," said Roddick, the 2003 U.S. Open champion.
-"I've played a lot of matches.

-"That was a different kind of nerves than I've had before.
-That was surprising for me."
+He said he became emotional 15 minutes before the match when he saw a tribute to his career being shown on a television in the locker room.

+"Oh man, that was so much fun," Roddick told the crowd in his on-court interview.
+"I really appreciate that, thank you guys.
+I just wanted to come out and be aggressive.

 Robson's gritty 6-4 6-7 6-2 triumph over former French Open champion Li, who triumphed in Cincinnati earlier this month, also created a buzz at Flushing Meadows.